oracle/rwloadsim/workloads/OLTP.md

 and the -i option is needed to use an interval of 1 between the lowest (5) and highest (6) process counts.

+At [https://oracle.github.io/rwloadsim/SAMPLEOLTP.html](https://oracle.github.io/rwloadsim/SAMPLEOLTP.html), there is an example of scalbility graphs.

 ### Making continuous runs

 If your goal is to investigate long term behavior, you will want to repeat a